-No. It is never safe to drink alcohol while taking antidepressants.
+No. Drinking on TCAs is much different than other antidepressants, so be sure to speak with your medical provider about alcohol usage when you’re taking these medications..
 Alcohol increases the effects of these drugs and may make it hazardous to drive or cause a fatal chemical reaction in the brain.

 Does it matter what time of day I take Amoxapine or Amitriptyline?

 Since both medications may cause mild to moderate drowsiness, it’s best to take them at night, an hour or so before you intend to go to bed.